openvax/isovar/README.md

   2. Make sure that the read contains the variant allele and split its sequence into prefix/alt/suffix string parts (represented by `VariantRead`)
   3. Combine multiple `VariantRead` records into a `VariantSequence`
   4. Gather possible reading frames for distinct reference sequences around the variant locus (represented by `ReferenceContext`).
-  5. Use the reading frame from a `ReferenceContext` to translate a `VariantSequence` into a protein fragment (represented by `ProteinSequence`).
+  5. Use the reading frame from a `ReferenceContext` to translate a `VariantSequence` into a protein fragment (represented by `Translation`).
+  6. Multiple distinct variant sequences and reference contexts can generate the same translations, so we aggregate those equivalent `Translation` objects into a `ProteinSequence`.

 Since we may not want to deal with *every* possible translation of *every* distinct sequence detected around a variant, `isovar` sorts the variant sequences by the number of supporting reads and the reference contexts in order of protein length and a configurable number of translated protein fragments can be kept from this ordering.